US, Europe and NATO join forces to counter 'aggressive' China | ExBulletin

 US, Europe and NATO join forces to counter ‘aggressive’ China

-BRUSSELS United States and European countries close ranks in response to aggressive and coercive behavior by China, days after the United States and its allies launched coordinated sanctions against Chinese officials accused of rights abuses in the far west region of Xinjiang.
+BRUSSELS (AP) The United States and European countries are closing ranks in response to China’s aggressive and coercive behavior, days after the United States and its allies launched coordinated sanctions against Chinese officials accused of rights violations in the far west region of Xinjiang.

-Secretary of State Antony Blinken said on Wednesday he is keen to work with partners of the United States on how to advance our common economic interests and counter some of China’s aggressive and coercive actions, as well as its failures, at least in the past, to ensure respect for its international commitments.
+Secretary of State Antony Blinken said on Wednesday he was keen to work with U.S. partners on how to advance our common economic interests and counter some of China’s aggressive and coercive actions, as well as its failures, at least in the past, to maintain its international commitments.

 Blinken spoke after talks in Brussels with NATO foreign ministers.
 He will also discuss the tense state of relations with China in talks later Wednesday with European Commission President Ursula von der Leyen and EU foreign policy chief Josep Borrell.